-Students will critically analyze a key element of Canadian social history by examining protest and the legal responses of Canadian governments to activities ranging from strikes and riots to campaigns for free speech, native rights, gender equality, environmental protection, and treason.
-They will critically examine the landmark legal cases that crystallize these issues.
+Students will critically analyze a key element of Canadian social history, namely protest, and the resulting responses by Canadian governments to activities ranging from strikes and riots, to campaigns for free speech, native rights, gender equality, environmental protection, and treason.
+They will critically examine the landmark legal cases that have crystallized these issues.
 Students will evaluate trials to reveal not only a society's practice of adjudication and system of jurisprudence, but also its often hidden beliefs, customs, and cultural values.

-Prerequisites: 6 HIST credits including HIST 1114
+Prerequisites: 18 credits at the 1100-level or higher, including HIST 1114

-HIST 3320 CR-3 (formerly HIST 2400) The Balkans from 1543-1918
+HIST 3320 CR-3 (formerly HIST 2400) The Balkans from 1543 to 1918